 - "traffic" into, out of, and within classroom considered in design

-- ergonomically designed furnishings (desks, chairs, counters, computer stations) that are adjustable so that every student has his or her desk at the right height when his or her feet are on the floor
+- ergonomically designed furnishings (desks, chairs, counters, computer stations) that are adjustable so that all students have their desk at the right height when their feet are on the floor

 - Each classroom should have the potential to be a work of art

 - room for art on the walls (improves student performance on word tasks)

 - ensure the classroom is "homey" (ie, resembling more a home than a prison)

 - does the classroom have the potential to make students (and teachers) feel happy? (do they want to learn/teach here?)

 - minimum 900 sq ft per class of 25 students recommended to provide "low density"

 - source of drinking water in each classroom (using high efficiency plumbing fixtures), if possible